Wąbrzeźno: History

 Along with Chełmno Land, the area was part of medieval Poland, since its establishment in the 10th century.
 Archaeologists have discovered medieval treasures, mostly from the 11th century, confirming medieval trade with the neighboring regions of Kuyavia and Prussia.
 At the beginning of the 13th century, a trade route developed that crossed over an isthmus between two large lakes, the Sicieńskie lake and the Zamkowe ("Castle lake").
 A defensive wall was built at this spot, and later, a settlement was constructed there as well.
 The place is mentioned in a twelfth-century document regarding a battle in which Henry of Sandomierz was killed.
 Under the Latinized name "Wambresia" the town was mentioned in a 1251 document issued at Chełmża.
 Bishop Heidenreich of Bishopric of Chełmno received the Chełmno Land from the pope.
 The Polish duke Konrad I of Masovia turned possession of the settlement over to the bishop of Chełmno.
 This created a problem because the Teutonic Knights were in control of the Chełmno Land, and a dispute began between the Bishop of Chełmno and the Knights.
 The Pope at the time, Innocent IV, was not keen to continue the dispute and installed the Bishop as the rightful ruler of the settlement.
 This disagreement was the first historical mention of the settlement.
 In 1251, a large church, St. Simon and Judah, was built in the town.
+In the 14th century, papal verdicts ordered the restoration of the territory to Poland, however, the Teutonic Knights did not comply and continued to occupy the region.

 At the beginning of the 14th century, a revitalization of the church and the city was begun, led by the then-current bishop of Chełmno, Herman von Prizna.
 A wall was also constructed around the city to further its protection, and a castle was constructed in the city's northwestern corner.
 However, the city, the wall, the surrounding villages, and the castle were all completely destroyed in the Thirteen Years' War between the Teutonic Knights and the Poles.
 Afterwards, all of these were reconstructed, and the castle at Wambresia served as the official residence of the Bishops until 1773.